web3-storage/web3.storage/packages/website/pages/docs/how-tos/work-with-car-files.md

 ---
 title: Working with Content Archives
-sidebar_label: Work with Content Archives
 description: Learn how to work with Content Archives of IPLD data.
 ---

 import { Tabs, TabItem } from 'components/mdx/tabs';
 import Callout from 'nextra-theme-docs/callout';
-import CodeSnippet from from 'components/mdx/CodeSnippet';
+import CodeSnippet from 'components/mdx/CodeSnippet';
+import Accordion from 'components/mdx/Accordion';
 import dagCborSource from '!!raw-loader!../../../assets/code-snippets/how-to/dag-cbor.js';

 # Working with Content Archives